-- Nevertheless, the clean combinatorial structure of a circuit has been used to prove lower bounds for some natural classes of circuits. - The proofs of these lower bounds introduced and developed some highly interesting techniques. - We'll discuss a lower bound for constant depth circuits in the next lecture.
+- Nevertheless, the clean combinatorial structure of a circuit has been used to prove lower bounds for some natural classes of circuits. - The proofs of these lower bounds introduced and developed some highly interesting techniques. - We'll discuss a super-polynomial lower bound for constant depth circuits later.

-Recap: Non-uniform size hierarchy
+Non-uniform size hierarchy